 Most screening mammogram appointments only take 20 minutes.
 If you are a wheelchair user or have specific requirements, you may need to allow more time for your appointment.

 We understand that a screening mammogram can be a little daunting for some women.
-You should rest assured that our female-only screening staff are respectful of your privacy at all times.
+You should rest assured that our female-only radiographers are respectful of your privacy at all times.

 You will be asked to remove your top in private.
 Your female radiographer will then work with you to ensure you are comfortable.